 The Parish Choir has been a constant since then.
 The Parish History records:

-In the 1980s and 1990s, choirs from nearby parishes and schools performed at St John’s, sometimes with the Parish Choir.
-The St John’s Choir also sang at other churches and joined with other choirs.
-Another feature of the 1980s was the St John’s Junior Choir, and other boys’ and girls’ choirs from Sydney and New Zealand also sang at St John’s at this time.
-In 1997 the 125th anniversary of the church was celebrated with a series of choral concerts and the Choir reunion on 19 October.
-Graham and Enid Anderson, directing the music, made a significant impact on the life of the parish in this era, and we are grateful.
+In the 1980s and 1990s, choirs from nearby parishes and schools performed at St. John’s, sometimes with the Parish Choir.
+The St. John’s Choir also sang at other churches and joined with other choirs.
+Another feature of the 1980s was the St. John’s Junior Choir; other boys’ and girls’ choirs from Sydney and New Zealand also sang at St. John’s at this time.
+In 1997, the 125th anniversary of the parish was celebrated with a series of choral concerts and the Choir Reunion on 19 October.
+Graham and Enid Anderson, directing the music, made a significant impact on the life of the parish in this era.
+We remain grateful for their foundational legacy.

-The essential tool of an Anglican music programme is the organ.
+An essential tool of an Anglican music programme is the organ.
 No mention is made of an organ in the old Blackett Church in the parish histories, and it can be assumed that, like so many other small churches, a reed organ was used.
-The Blackett church was extended in 1899, but still proved too small for the growing number or worshippers.
-The second Rector, Fr Arnold Conolly, set about building the first stage of the new church in 1924.
-It was designed with enough space in the chancel and sanctuary to accommodate choir, organ and a decent standard of liturgy.
+The Blackett church was extended in 1899, but still proved too small for the growing number of worshippers.
+St. John’s second Rector, Father Arnold Conolly, set about building the first stage of the new church in 1924.
+It was designed with enough space in the chancel and sanctuary to accommodate an organ and a choir.

-Music continues, thus, to be an important feature of St John’s Gordon.
+Music continues to be an important feature of St. John’s, Gordon.
 We hope you too can join us in community and worship through music.
-Contact the Director of Music or Assistant Director of Music for further details.
+Contact the Director of Music for further details.